Home

 This optimisation is based on the following idea when thinking about an already encoded pack of cards: If we were to remove the part of the encoded pack up to where the previously absent cards started re-appearing (i.e. up to and including the king of diamonds, or at least where the king of diamonds should appear), we would still have enough information in the rest of the pack to work out what the first section would have been.
 The contents and order of the first part of the pack are logically implied by the existence of the cards in the second part of the pack.
 Therefore, we do not actually need the first part of the pack to be included in our pack of cards for it to be successfully decoded, and therefore, we can use all those cards again to represent even more numbers.

 For example, if there is an ace of spades anywhere in the second part of the pack, then we know for sure that it was an absent card in the first part of the encoding, and that it does not appear in the first part of the pack.
-Similarly, if there *is not* an ace of spades anywhere in the second part of the pack, we know for sure that it *was* present in the first part of the encoding.
-If the ace of spades *was* in the first part of the pack, it would have been the very first card - there is *nowhere* else it could have been.
+Similarly, if there is not an ace of spades anywhere in the second part of the pack, we know for sure that it was present in the first part of the encoding.
+If the ace of spades was in the first part of the pack, it would have been the very first card - there is nowhere else it could have been.
 Similarly, for example, if the king of diamonds was in the first part of the pack, it would have been the last card - there is nowhere else it could have been either.
-In this way, any card that is not in the second part of the pack must be in the first part of the pack, in a position that we know.
+In this way, any card that is not in the second part of the pack must have been in the first part of the pack, in a position that we know.

 Whereas before, we have been reusing cards that represented 0s, now we will be reusing cards that originally represented 1s.
 Before now, our cards were reused by just putting them at the back of the pack.
 Now we have to make sure that we keep them separate from the rest of the pack.
 It is vital not to confuse our two parts of the pack or else the second part will be decoded incorrectly.
 To do this, we can separate them with a joker or the "rules for bridge" card.

-When *encoding* a pack which will eventually have a recursive section, we encode normally for the whole of the pack until we have run out of cards in exactly the same way as normal.
-We then split the encoded pack at the point where the king of diamonds first appears (or where it *should* first appear).
+When encoding a pack that will eventually have a reused section, we encode normally for the whole of the pack until we have run out of cards in exactly the same way as normal.
+We then split the encoded pack at the point where the king of diamonds first appears (or where it should first appear).
 The first part we will call "Part 1a"; the second part, "Part 1b".
 We then put a Joker on the back of "Part 1b" (the back of the entire pack) to act as a separator, and encode the rest of our numbers into "Part 1a" as if nothing were different.
 After the encoding, to indicate that "Part 1a" now contains a different combination of the same cards, we will call it "Part 2".

 Diagram showing Recursion Method

-When it comes to *decoding* a pack with a recursive section, we are missing "Part 1a" so we have to analyse "Part 1b" to see which cards would have been in "Part 1a".
+When it comes to decoding a pack with a reused section, we are missing "Part 1a" so we have to analyse "Part 1b" to see which cards would have been in "Part 1a".
 In other words, we just see which cards are in "Part 1b", and mark them as 0s in our first Decoding Row (made up as usual to be a list of all 52 cards in order from the ace of spades to the king of diamonds).
-We mark them with 0s because if they are not in "Part 1b", then they must have originally been in "Part 1a".
+We mark them with 0s because if they are in "Part 1b", they could not have been in "Part 1a".
 (We cannot analyse "Part 2" to do this as "Part 1b" might contain a few final unused cards from the first encoding).
 When we have marked the 0s, we then mark the other entries with 1s.
 Having done that means that the Decoding Row shows how "Part 1a" originally looked.
 We then decode "Part 1b" as normal in a new row underneath, based on the cards marked with 0s in the first row.
 We go through "Part 1b" as normal, marking 1s for present cards and 0s for absent cards, and making new rows underneath when needed.

 When it comes to "Part 2", we know the original order of those cards and which ones were actually there, as they are the cards marked with 1s in the first Decoding Row.
 Therefore, we can create a new set of Decoding Rows on a separate piece of paper starting with a row listing those cards.
 We then decode "Part 2" using that row as normal, creating more rows as needed.
 Our final binary number will be based on both sets of rows.

 As I have just said, we know which cards are in "Part 2" from examining the cards in "Part 1b".
 We also can tell which cards are in the first part of "Part 2" from the cards in the second part of "Part 2".
 We do not actually need the first part of "Part 2" to be kept in the pack to decode everything properly.
 Therefore, we can split "Part 2" and turn the beginning of it into a new part, "Part 3".
 We can encode cards into "Part 3", and then that can, itself, be split to produce a part that can, in turn, be split and so on.
 In this way, we can carry on using smaller and smaller parts derived from previous parts until we get to one with too few cards to use.
 We would need to keep putting dividers into the pack to indicate where the parts are separated, and after every level of splitting, decoding would become slightly more complicated.
-The ability to keep reusing smaller and smaller portions of the pack is why I called it the Recursive Implied Card Method.
+The ability to keep reusing smaller and smaller portions of the pack is why I call this the Recursive Implied Card Method.

 Here is a diagram showing how we split the pack for more "recursions":